-Although ServMask is proud of their reputation as a reliable method of backing up and migrating websites, occasionally customers may encounter issues.
+Although ServMask is proud of its reputation as a dependable method of backing up and migrating websites, customers may occasionally encounter problems.
 This guide aims to help you resolve those issues.

 Installing the plugin

-The free plugin that is available on WordPress is required for all extensions.
+All extensions require the free WordPress plugin.
 Please ensure that you have the plugin installed.

 Taking a backup or export of your site

 A backup and an export are the same process.
 Exporting the contents of your WordPress site with the plugin creates a .wpress file.
-This archive is the backup that you can keep in case you need it or the file that you can import to a new site to migrate.
-The backups page of the plugin will show any backups that you have on your server.
-Creating a backup on the server will take you to the export page, where you may select where you want to back up to.
+This archive serves as a backup that you can keep in case you need it, as well as a file that you can import to a new site to migrate to.
+The plugin’s backups page will display any backups that you have on your server.
+When you create a backup on the server, you will be taken to the export page, where you can choose where you want to back up to.

 Issues with backups

 If you have any issues with your backups, you should ensure that you:

 - Have enough space on your server to store the backup file, which means that you need to have more free space than the size of the backup file that will be created.